 Serve the church by welcoming visitors and helping them feel comfortable.

 Pray for those who request this prayer support.

-Offer comfort by praying with attendees after services and for those who request prayer support.
+Offer comfort by praying with attendees after services and for those who request confidential prayer support.